Meet our experienced team of dedicated consultants.

 Jon holds a Bachelor of Business Administration (BBA) from Acadia University with a major in entrepreneurship and innovation and a Senior Product Management Certification through Product School.

 Outside of work Jon spends his time adventuring outdoors, listening to music, and volunteering with local charities.
 He enjoys maintaining a healthy active lifestyle and helping others do the same.

-Terry has a Bachelor of Information Systems from St. Francis Xavier University and is a PROSCI certified change manager
+Terry holds a Bachelor of Information Systems degree from St. Francis Xavier University and is a PROSCI-certified change manager.

 Sydney holds a BSc in Nursing from the University of Prince Edward Island and is currently finalizing the requirements for a PhD in Nursing from Dalhousie University.
 Sydney has held various national and provincial funding awards to support her graduate training, including a CIHR Doctoral Award, Killam Scholarship (Doctoral), and Scotia Scholars Award (Doctoral).

 Outside of work, Sydney spends her time enjoying the outdoors with her dog, family and friends and visiting her hometown in PEI.